MacRover/Docs/Electrical/Communication/GPIO/README.md

     sudo udevadm control --reload-rules && sudo udevadm trigger

-You should not be able to access the GPIO pins to try sample the sample python code
+You should now be able to access the GPIO pins to try sample the sample python code

 ## Using Jetson GPIO Python Library